Cameron Highlands vacation rentals

-When is the best time to stay in a vacation rental in Cameron Highlands?
+The best time to stay in a vacation rental in Cameron Highlands

 The climate in the Cameron Highlands is notably cooler and more temperate than most of Malaysia’s hot, humid, and tropical weather.
 The temperature here is relatively stable throughout the year, with pleasantly warm conditions that occasionally get brisk at night, particularly in the winter months.
 Rain is also a constant in the region, with the highest levels of precipitation falling during the monsoon seasons in the spring and autumn.